vbrej/vbrej.github.io/_posts/articles/2019-03-16-bsqc-report.md

 ![Umbrellas]({{ site.url }}{{ site.baseurl }}/images/bsqc-2019/oxford-c.jpeg){: .center-image }
 *Oxford C bring a splash of colour to a grey day.*

 We at UKQB hope that everyone who attended BSQC enjoyed the day.
+Photos in high definition from the day can be found [**here**](https://photos.app.goo.gl/pwDy5pm9PvpWjCMF6).
 We would be extremely grateful if anyone who was there (players and moderators alike) could fill in [**this questionnaire**](https://goo.gl/forms/k6ZQhV2N8yRZpZSO2), to let us know what was done well, and what we could change next year to make the tournament better.
 We hope to see many of you return next year!

 ![Imperial-B]({{ site.url }}{{ site.baseurl }}/images/bsqc-2019/imperial-b.jpeg){: .center-image }
 *Imperial B did not come away with the trophy this time, but they did get a nice photo with it!*